-The judge will typically recommend discipline if the Board can show, by clear and convincing evidence, that disciple is warranted.
+- The administrative hearing judge will typically recommend a punishment if the Board can show, by clear and convincing evidence, that discipline is warranted.

 - 1. Who regulates pharmacists in California?